About Cooperative Health

 And likewise a Levite also, when he came to the place and saw him, passed by on the other side.
 But a certain Samaritan, who was on a journey, came upon him; and when he saw him, he felt compassion, and came to him, and bandaged up his wounds, pouring oil and wine on them.
 He put him on his own beast, and brought him to an inn, and took care of him.

 For more information about how we can help you, call Cooperative Health in South Carolina at (866) 405-9438.
-To schedule an appointment with one of our providers, contact the location nearest you or use our convenient online appointment request form.
+To schedule an appointment with one of our providers, contact the location nearest you.